davenatx/hc_image_ops/phase1.md

   \HC\R\1979\03\27\127284.007 **(Bad Image)**
   \HC\R\1983\06\28\171445.001 **(Bad Image)**

-* For the 19,076 images in this segment with 300 DPI, use an image length of 5527 (calculated above) as the image length for the image to overlay on.
+* For the 19,076 images in this segment with 300 DPI, use an image length of 5536 as the image length for the image to overlay on.

 * For the 3 images in this segment with 400 DPI, handle these **manually**: